Vernet-les-Bains: Walks near Vernet-les-Bains

 There are a number of walks from and close to Vernet-les-Bains.
-It can be used as a base from which to climb to the summit of Canigou.
+It can be used as a base from which to climb to the summit of Canigó.

 Rudyard Kipling

 Rudyard Kipling, who was awarded the Nobel Prize for literature in 1907, stayed in Vernet-les-Bains in 1910, 1911, 1914 and 1926.
 At that time, Kipling was well known in France, following the success of the French version of his classic work, The Jungle Book.

-While he was in Vernet, Kipling wrote about Canigou.
-In a letter to the Club Alpin, he praised it as a magician among mountains".
+While he was in Vernet, Kipling wrote about Canigó.
+In a letter to the Club Alpin, he praised it as "a magician among mountains".

 Kipling also wrote a light-hearted short story entitled Why Snow Falls at Vernet.
 It makes fun of the English habit of always talking about the weather.

 Today, the central bridge over the River Cady in Vernet-les-Bains is named after Kipling.

 The bridge, and the town itself, is featured in the Danish thriller film ID:A (2011).